Ksbooth01/kubernetes-the-hard-way-raspberry-pi/docs/01-infrastructure.md

 # OS Configuration

-The OS for each Raspberry Pi is [Ubuntu 20.04](https://ubuntu.com/download/raspberry-pi) I wnet with the 64-bit option and not the 32-bit option.
+The OS for each Raspberry Pi is [Ubuntu 20.04](https://ubuntu.com/download/raspberry-pi) I went with the 64-bit option and not the 32-bit option.
 Though it's possible you can get Kubernetes to run on 32-bit, I couldn't get any of the new editions to really run properly.
 Also, it's not officially supported.

 download the image and install it on
 A total of 5 Raspberry Pis will be configured.
 Here are their names and IP addresses: